-• Peter Meredith, Chair (Independent director).
+Peter Meredith, Chair (Independent director)

 Mr. Meredith has been a director of Ivanhoe Mines Ltd. (formerly Ivanplats Ltd.) since 1998 and has served on the audit committees of several public companies, including at present, Great Canadian Gaming Corporation for which he also serves as Chairman.
 Mr. Meredith is the former Deputy Chairman and Chief Financial Officer of Ivanhoe Mines Ltd. (now Turquoise Hill Resources Ltd.), where he was involved in overseeing Ivanhoe's business development and government relations.
 He also served as its Chief Financial Officer from May 2004 to May 2006 and from June 1999 to November 2001, and as its Deputy Chairman from May 2006 to April 2012.
 Mr. Meredith spent 31 years with Deloitte LLP, chartered accountants, and retired as a partner in 1996.
-Mr. Meredith is a Chartered Professional Accountant and is a member of the Institute of Chartered Professional Accountants of Ontario.
+Mr. Meredith is a Chartered Professional Accountant and is a member of the Institute of Chartered Professional Accountants of British Columbia and the Institute of Chartered Professional Accountants of Ontario.

-- William Orchow (Independent director).
+William Orchow (Independent director)

 Mr. Orchow is the former President and Chief Executive Officer of Kennecott Minerals Company, and the former President and Chief Executive Officer of Kennecott Energy Company, the third largest producer of domestic coal in the United States.
 Mr. Orchow served as a director of Revett Minerals, Inc. from August 2004 until June 2009.
 Mr. Orchow is currently a member and Chairman of the Operations and Finance Committee of the board of trustees of Westminster College in Salt Lake City.
-Mr. Orchow graduated from the College of Emporia in Emporia, Kansas with a B.S. in business. - Ignacio Rosado (Independent director).
-Mr. Ignacio Rosado serves as Chief Executive Officer of Volcan Compañia Minera S.A.A., one of the largest producers of silver, zinc and lead in the world with its shares publicly traded on the Peruvian stock exchange, and as Deputy Chief Executive Officer of Volcan Minera S.A.A.
-Mr. Rosado was the former Chief Financial Officer of Hochschild Mining plc, leading the company's US\$500 million initial public offering on the London Stock Exchange in 2006 and was responsible for Hochschild's M&A treasury and sales, financial and strategic planning, investor relations, financial reporting and risk management activities.
-Mr. Rosado holds an MBA from the University of Michigan Business School and a B.Sc. in economics from the Universidad del Pacifico in Peru.
+Mr. Orchow graduated from the College of Emporia in Emporia, Kansas with a B.S. in business.

+Eric Finlayson (Non-Independent director)